JobService/job-service/deploy/src/main/resources/README.md

     Replace `<KUBERNETES_CLUSTER>` with the IP address of your own Kubernetes cluster.
 If you changed the `hostPort` values in step 5 then you should replace `9411` with the port you configured.

-9. Try the `GET /partitions/{partition}/jobStats/count` operation
+9. Try the `GET /partitions/{partitionId}/jobStats/count` operation
-    Click on this operation, choose a partition name, and then click on the 'Try it out!' button.
+    Click on this operation, choose a partition Id, and then click on the 'Try it out!' button.

     You should see the response is zero as you have not yet created any jobs in this partition.

 10. Create a Job
-    Go to the `PUT /partitions/{partition}/jobs/{jobId}` operation.
+    Go to the `PUT /partitions/{partitionId}/jobs/{jobId}` operation.

-    - Choose a partition name and set it in the `partition` parameter.
+    - Choose a partition Id and set it in the `partitionId` parameter.
     - Choose a Job Id, for example, `DemoJob`, and set it in the `jobId` parameter.
     - Enter the following Job Definition into the `newJob` parameter: